sanmoskalenko/testapp/README.md

 ## Build
-To build the application, you need to run the following command:
+To build an application into one uberjar that includes frontend and backend, run the following command:

-    lein uberjar
+    npm run release && lein uberjar

 ## Description